LunaStev/embedai/README.md

 ## License

-EmbedAI is released under the MPL-2.0 License.
-See `LICENSE` for details.
+EmbedAI is released under the MPL-2.0 License — a permissive license that allows commercial use and modification, as long as changes to MPL-covered files are shared.
+See [LICENSE](LICENSE) for full details.

 ---